oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ### Service Timeout Error
 If you see service timeout error, it means the model deployment could not load the model and start the inference container within the stipulated time.
 To understand the reason behind service timeout, check your logs.
 Fetch logs using `ads watch` command as described in section [Logs](#Logs). **If this returns empty, confirm that log groups and log links are displayed on the model deployment details page**.

-If logs are attached and you run the `ads watch` command and successfully retrieve the logs, proceed below -
+If logs are attached, run the `ads watch` command to retrieve the logs.
+Once log is fetched, proceed below -

-Here are some frequently found issues.
-Please note it could fail for reasons not listed here, but they form the bulk of the issues seen by the users -
+Here are some frequently encountered issues.
+Please note it could fail for reasons not listed here, but these form most commonly encountered ones -

 #### Out of Memory (OOM) error.

-Check the error message in the logging to understand if you need to higher GPU or need to limit the context length.
+Check the error message in the logging to understand if you need to allocate more GPUs or need to limit the context length.
 Here are some tips

-I. Model is bigger than the GPU shape
+I. Model is requires more GPU memory

 The log message should look something like the following -